pulumi-pequod/pequod-policies/shared-github-actions/README.md

 ## Component Repos
 Each component repo (e.g. [component-random](https://github.com/pulumi-pequod/component-random))has github actions that do the following:
 * Publish the component to the `pequod` org's registry.
-* Update the configuration for the `platform-team` "check-component-versions" policy to reflect the latest tag for the component.
+* Use the composite github action in this repo/folder to update the configuration for the `approved-component-versions` policy to reflect the latest tag for the component.